kevinvandenbreemen/video-game-user/README.md

 ))
 ```

+### Rendering a Tile Based Game
+You can quickly render a scene in a level using a ```LevelRenderingInteractor```.
+This type provides you with a camera that you move around "over" the level to display a specific section of it that's in the screen right now.

 ## Defining your Game's Logic
 Game logic is typically written in a game model.
 The game model is then interacted with by an object implementing the ```VideoGameController``` interface.